Skip to content

 None

 Whether to display the evaluation results in a table. if not provided, use self.display_table.
+If a number is passed, the evaluation results will be truncated to that number before displayed.

 None